emilarner/revsocks/README.md

 **Note: remote_port and lport must have a gap greater than 1, due to how the internal workings of this program work.**

 Windows support will be swiftly added.
 There is not much to change, considering how select() and other Berkeley socket functions are also present on Windows, through *winsock2.h*.
 The only main difference is the method of starting threads: Windows does not have *pthread*.
 Mac OS also fully implements Berkeley sockets, obviously.

+To compile:

+On Linux/UNIX machines:
+Mark the make.sh script as executable (*chmod 0755 make.sh*), check it, and then run it.
+The output file, *revsocks*, is your compiled program.

+On Windows:
+You need MSVC and the developer command prompt that comes with it.
+After entering the developer command prompt, run the make.bat file within this repository.
+The *revsocks.exe* file is your compiled Windows program.